Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Related Work

-\textit{Generation-based fuzzers} synthesize programs from scratch using grammar rules or probabilistic models.
-Tools such as CSmith~\cite{yang2011finding} and YARPGen~\cite{livinskii2020random,livinskii2023fuzzing} exemplify this paradigm by generating semantically valid C/C++ code.
-Recent extensions have expanded to other languages, including Java~\cite{chen2023compiler,zhao2022history}, JavaScript~\cite{ye2023generative}, Rust~\cite{sharma2023rustsmith,wang2024rustlantis}, MLIR~\cite{wang2023mlirsmith}, deep learning compilers~\cite{wang2023gencog,liu2023nnsmith,ren2025effective}, SQL~\cite{hua2023gdsmith}, and Kotlin~\cite{georgescu2024evolutionary}.
-LLM-based generators~\cite{yang2024whitefox,gao2025clozemaster} further automate program synthesis but struggle with intricate language constructs (e.g., generics, trait bounds), which are difficult to generate from scratch while preserving semantic correctness.
-In contrast, \ourtool mutates real-world programs—retaining structural complexity and ensuring semantic validity—thereby enabling deeper and more effective exploration of compiler internals.
+Generation-based fuzzers synthesize programs from scratch, typically using predefined grammar rules or learned probabilistic models.
+Tools like CSmith~\cite{yang2011finding} and YARPGen~\cite{livinskii2020random,livinskii2023fuzzing} exemplify this category, generating semantically valid programs to explore diverse compiler behaviors.
+More recent work has extended this paradigm into other languages, including Java~\cite{chen2023compiler,zhao2022history}, JavaScript~\cite{ye2023generative}, Rust~\cite{sharma2023rustsmith,wang2024rustlantis}, MLIR~\cite{wang2023mlirsmith}, deep-learning compilers~\cite{wang2023gencog,liu2023nnsmith,ren2025effective}, SQL executors~\cite{hua2023gdsmith}, and Kotlin~\cite{georgescu2024evolutionary,chaliasos2022finding}.
+Researchers also proposed auxiliary approaches to boost generation-based fuzzers~\cite{even2020closer,even2022csmithedge,wu2023boosting,li2024boosting}.
+The most recent generation-based approaches leverage LLMs for generating code~\cite{yang2024whitefox,gao2025clozemaster,ni2025interleaving}.
+However, a key limitation of generation-based methods is their inability to synthesize complex programs involving complex language features (e.g., generics, trait bounds, etc.).
+These constructs are often too fragile to be generated from scratch, especially with LLMs' limited control over semantic consistency.
+In contrast, \ourtool operates by mutating real-world seed programs and thus naturally preserves complex syntactic and semantic structures.